Quick facts

 Including

-7 nights per person in shared standard accommodation All meals and drinks Game drive, bush walks and mokoro trips
+7 nights per person in shared standard accommodation All food and drink, game drives, bush walks, and mokoro tours.

 Excluding